Back to articles

 What Is It?

 The EV Charge point Grant for Renters and Flat Owners is tailored for individuals living in rented properties or flats.
 It helps them cover the costs of installing an EV charge point at home.
 This initiative ensures that EV ownership is accessible to a wider audience, regardless of housing type.
+The grant currently offers up to £350 per socket.
+From 1 April 2026, the maximum grant will increase to £500 per socket.

 Eligibility Criteria